Agent Skills: B2C SLAS Skill

 Important: The custom scope in your SLAS client must match the scope defined in your Custom API's schema.yaml security section.

-After creating a SLAS client, obtain a token for API testing:
+Use b2c slas token to obtain a shopper access token for API testing:

 Update SLAS Client